akleszcz/web-dev-fun/section_3_js_async_programming/notes/promises.md

 [Source](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/catch)
 ## Appending rejection and fulfillment handlers
-The following three `Promise` instance methods can be used to handle a `Promise`'s results:
+The following three `Promise` instance methods can be used to handle a promise's results:

 ### `then`
 Takes two parameters: